AdityaGarg8/t2-ubuntu-repo/README.md

 sudo apt update
 ```

+**Note: You will have to add the release specific apt repo again whenever you upgrade Ubuntu to a newer release**

 You should be then be able to install and update the following packages with `apt`.

 **WARNING** :- **apple-bce**, **apple-touchbar**, **applesmc-t2** and **bcm5974-t2** packages should NOT be installed if installing the `linux-t2`, `linux-t2-lts` or `t2-kernel-script-debian` package, as t2 kernels have these drivers built in.